Sex should last longer than two minutes.

 Practice the stop and start technique

 Get used to understanding the body’s cues, when you’re getting ready to climax.
 When climax is near, stop the stimulation, but continue to stimulate her (either orally or manually).
 Then you can resume.
+With practice, many men are able to train their bodies to last longer than before.

 Have her be on top